HackYourFuture-CPH/node.js/week3/homework.md

 ### Calculator

-Lets again create a calculator.
+Let's again create a calculator.
 This time the calculator will support 4 features:

 - Addition
 - Subtraction
 - Multiplication
 - Division

-All the numbers that should be inputtet should be gotten from the query parameters: `calculator?firstParam=1&secondParam=2...`
+All the numbers that should be inputted should be gotten from the query parameters: `calculator?firstParam=1&secondParam=2...`

 #### Calculator using `:param`